superwebthemes/barebones/README.md

 ## Key features

-- **Batteries included:** Get started immediately with a ready-to-use setup.
-Start writing right away, no extensive configuration required.
 - **Fast by default:** Leverage the power of Astro, Tailwind CSS, and Markdown to create fast, lightweight web pages.
-- **Extensible and customizable:** Perfect foundation to build upon and meet your unique needs.
+- **Minimal and customizable:** Solid foundation to build upon and meet your unique needs.
+Zero frameworks installed.
-- **SEO-friendly:** Sitemap, RSS feeds, and Open Graph protocol support out of the box.
+- **SEO-friendly:** Sitemap, an [RSS feed](https://barebones.superwebthemes.com/rss.xml), and Open Graph protocol support out of the box.
-- **Best practices:** Follows industry best practices for development, ensuring high-quality, maintainable code.
-- **Accessible:** Dark and light mode support, keyboard navigation, and semantic HTML.
+- **Accessible to all:** System, dark, and light mode support.
+Keyboard navigation and semantic HTML.
 Fully compliant with WCAG standards.
 - **Free and open source:** Join the community and contribute to make this project even better!

 ## Core Web Vitals